HappyZombies/HappyZombies.github.io/assets/custom-node-js-errors-57165009.md

 A small yet powerful tool that I believe every Node.js developer should use is the ability to create custom errors within their application.

 Creating custom errors gives us a few advantages:
-1. Allows us to add handling for certain types of errors using `instanceof` to implement conditional logic (great for unit testing).
+1. Allows us to create more specific unit tests for error scenarios.
-2. The additional benefit of including extra debugging information in the Error class, not limiting us to just Error.message.
+2. Including extra debugging information in the Error class, not limiting us to just `Error.message`.
 3. Categorizing errors promptly to pinpoint their exact location of occurrence.

 ## Defining a Custom Error